BertoniEliana/BertoniEliana/README.md

 # Hi, I'm Eliana! 👋

-I am a **Public Accountant** with experience in **accounting and finance**, passionate about numbers and the stories they can tell.
+I am a **Public Accountant** with experience in **accounting and finance**, passionate about numbers.
 Recently, I have started exploring the world of **data analysis**, using modern tools to uncover insights and support decision-making.

 ---